28-Year-Old Pitcher – Kansas City Royals

 Danny Duffy Contract Information:

-Agreed to a one-year contract with the Royals in January of 2016, avoiding arbitration.
+Signed a five-year, $65 million extension with the Royals in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Danny Duffy – simply subscribe now.